Club Rules (Constitution)

 A constitution is a basic set of rules for the daily running of your club or group.
 It details for your members and others the name, objects, methods of management and other conditions under which your club or group operates, and generally the reasons for its existence.
 It also regulates the relationship between members by setting out the basis for working with other co-members.

-Clubs who are members of Clubs WA www.clubswa.com.au also have Model Rules available which can be used and includes requirements around Liquor Licensing.
+Clubs who are members of Clubs WA www.clubswa.com.au also have access to Model Rules which requirements around Liquor Licensing.

 By-laws are secondary rules that expand on the rules of association and cover non-administrative matters that do not need to be included in the rules of association.